 Feeding facts

-Blue tits like to have protective cover near to their feeders in order to avoid predators.
+Blue tits like to have protective cover near to their feeders to avoid predators.
 Flitting between the feeders and their shelter uses lots of energy so they favour high fat foods.

 How to feed them